Japan watchdog files criminal complaint against Olympus

 Last week, Olympus proposed a new board of directors for shareholder approval at a meeting on April 14.
 However, the line up fell short of demands from major foreign shareholders for fresh outside talent in key positions.

-Olympus' share price fell as much as 83 percent after Woodford was sacked.
-It was trading on Wednesday at 1,295 yen per share, down 48 percent since the Briton lost his job.
+Olympus' share price fell as much as 83 percent after Woodford's revelations in October.
+It closed on Tuesday at 1,300 yen per share, down 48 percent, before the SESC statement.

 (Additional reporting by James Topham and Chris Gallagher; Editing by Edwina Gibbs and Neil Fullick)